-The work I am referring to is the work we all need to do inside ourselves to release any obstacles in the way of our best expression.
-The extent of our talents and gifts are more unlimited than we may believe.
+ONE THING I KNOW TO BE TRUE is the extent of our talents and gifts are more unlimited than we may believe.
+The work for each of us to do is to release the obstacles that are in the way of our best expression.
 Even if we consider ourselves successful, we can grow and expand our capacity to be more authentic and energy filled.

 Every week in my coaching practice I meet with leaders who are operating at 50-70 percent of their capacity.
 They are struggling to feel good about themselves, to navigate conflict, and to manage their emotions under stress.
 In response to their struggles they do more and more and cause themselves more and more stress and give themselves less and less space and time to change the patterns operating in their lives.